wmcooper2/issue-tracker/progress.md

 ## July
+### 5th
+180 - With a lot of distractions (my actual time is probably closer to 60 if you take away all the nagging from my wife while I try to work) I was able to get the database and endpoints to work together with the app to save, update, and display the correct issues for each project.
+However, the app returns to the default project (IssueTracker) when you add an issue or edit one.
+The issues stay in the same spot, but I would like to get the project to stay the same after a change is made through add/edit issue forms.

+### 4th
+Did nothing on the app today.
+I was busy organizing my apartment to make space for my baby in the next couple of months.

 ### 3rd
 120 - refactored the server app, to put the database logic into its own module for simple-survey-v2 and issue-tracker.
 Now the file is much easier to read.
 I will put the endpoints that remain in the server file into their own router file later.